 Treating Hammertoe Conservatively in North Seattle

-At some point you may decide that conservative treatment is no longer working for you.
-Fortunately, we now offer minimally invasive hammertoe surgery to our patients.
-While typical surgery can require prolonged healing time, minimally invasive surgery significantly reduces post surgical discomfort and gets you back on your feet faster.
+At some point, you may decide that conservative treatment is no longer working for you.
+Fortunately, we now offer minimally invasive hammertoe surgery to our patients right at our office.
+While typical surgery can require prolonged healing time, minimally invasive surgery significantly reduces post-surgical discomfort and gets you back on your feet faster.